rogino/COSCNotes/DATA301/DATA301 Exam Notes.md

 #### Warps

 Each block divided into 32-thread warps.
-At any one time, one warp (not per-block!) is running, with all threads running the instructions in lockstep (if statements etc. disable threads that do not meet the condition).
+At any one time, one warp (not per-block!) is running, with all threads running the instructions in lock-step (if statements etc. disable threads that do not meet the condition).

 Block sizes should be chosen to result in many full warps (e.g. 128 is better than 32 is better than 1 thread) - having lots of warps to switch between allows memory access latency to be hidden.